PiyushMittl/java-TipsandTricks/readme.md

 We've talked about searching lists and arrays.
 Let's turn our attention to searching TreeSets and TreeMaps.
 Java 6 introduced (among others) two new interfaces: java.util.NavigableSet and java.util.NavigableMap.
-For the purposes of the exam, you’re interested in how TreeSet and TreeMap implement these interfaces.
+For the purposes of the exam, youâ€™re interested in how TreeSet and TreeMap implement these interfaces.
-Imagine that the Santa Cruz–Monterey ferry has an irregular schedule.
+Imagine that the Santa Cruzâ€“Monterey ferry has an irregular schedule.
 Let's say that we have the daily Santa Cruz departure times stored, in military time, in a TreeSet.
 Let's look at some code that determines two things:
  1. The last ferry that leaves before 4 (1600 hours)